The Apostle Paul had been taken prisoner by the Roman authorities,

 The Roman governor is a perfect example of what often happens to

-he did not torture Paul; and he gave Paul a certain amount of freedom, even
+fairness and he did not torture Paul; and he gave Paul a certain amount of

-Felix, willing to show the Jews a pleasure, left Paul bound.”
-Even in the deceitfulness and the
+into Felixs room: and Felix, willing to show the Jews a pleasure, left Paul

 It appears as though during the time that Paul spoke to the Roman